MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ## Add annotations
 You can add annotations to your screen to share with an expert on the call.
-To create annotations, your phone needs to recognize at least one plane   in your work area.
+To create annotations, your phone needs to recognize at least one plane (vertical or horizontal) in your work area.
 You do this by scanning your work area with the phone.
 When a plane has been recognized, you’ll see a confirmation visualization and the annotation toolbar will appear at the top of the screen:

 > [!NOTE]
 > If you lock your phone or minimize Remote Assist, the recognized planes will reappear automatically as soon as your phone